-- Brief History of Popcorn
+A Brief History

 Even though common folklore indicates that the Native Americans showed the settlers how to make popcorn, there’s no evidence to substantiate that.
-One thing is certain, though – it became a popular treat during the Great Depression because it was so inexpensive.
+One thing is sure, though – it became a popular treat during the Great Depression because it was so inexpensive.
 People all over the world have been eating it regularly ever since.

 Growing Popcorn Kernels

 The United States is the world’s biggest producer of popcorn.
 It typically grows in Kentucky, Indiana, Iowa, Illinois, and Nebraska.
 One acre of land uses almost 30,000 seeds.
 Once the plant is fully mature, the corn is picked and fed through a combine, removing the cob’s kernels.
 These kernels are dried in a special container, optimizing the moisture level for popping.
 The kernel needs to maintain around a 14% moisture level to pop.
 This particular variety of maize quickly turns into pops into is familiar shape because of this moisture level.